adobe/open-development-template/Governance.md

 |Efficient|Can devolve into oligarchy|

 **Decision making** is leaderless and is done by action ("send a patch").
-Actions are reversible ("that really broke stuff, let's revert").
+Actions are reversible ("that last change really broke stuff, let's revert").
 [Lazy consensus is still consensus][lazy-consensus].
 It generally includes a change review process;
 [commit-then-review][ctr] is a form of [lazy consensus][lazy-consensus] and tends to be faster than the alternative of the more-stringent [review-then-commit][rtc].

 There are no defined **leaders** or **roles** - everyone (with merit) commits, everyone is responsible for everything!
 Over time, projects and teams may develop roles and responsibilities organically.

 #### Meritocracy Documentation Examples